Chelmsford City Racecourse is committed to providing an accessible environment for all.

 Blue Badges must be clearly displayed at all times.

-For those with disabled passengers, we allow and recommend drivers drop off guests before parking in the main car park.
+For those with disabled passengers, we allow and recommend drivers drop off guests at the ticket office before parking in the main car park.

 ENTRY TO THE RACECOURSE

 The entrance to the racecourse is via our main ticket office through a level floored building.
 This allows easy access for wheelchair users (electric and manual), semi-ambulant visitors, pushchairs and those accompanied by assistance dogs.
 Access to the centre of the course is by way of a pedestrian tunnel down and then up a winding sloped path approximately 130metres in length.
 There are rest areas at roughly 50metre intervals on this path.
 Once inside the centre of the racecourse, areas not at ground level are available via ramps and/or lifts.

 On race days we have a golf buggy service in operation for less able-bodied guests, this is available via request at the ticket office on arrival.

 ACCESSIBLE TOILET FACILITIES